jwalton/rs-downlowd/docs/downloading.md

 Basically the idea is, if we know we have the first 1000 bytes of the file, we'd send a request that has `Range: 1000-` and `If-Range: [last-modified-date]` or `If-Range: [etag]`, and then the server will do one of two things; if the file hasn't changed and the server supports ranges, it will reply with "206 - Partial Content" and a "Content-Range" header indicating what bytes it's sending back, or if the file has change and/or the server doesn't support range headers, the server will reply with a regular "200 - OK" and send us the whole file from the start.
 Using `If-Range` is also a more reliable solution than trying to send a HEAD request, as many servers don't follow the HTTP specification very well, and may to neglect to send the Etag or Last-Modified headers when presented with a HEAD request.

+## Rate Limiting a Download

+Rate limiting a download is actually very easy; the trick is to just stop reading bytes from the network socket.

+We're exploitiong something here called "backpressure".
+As data arrives as your phyiscal "network interface controller" (or NIC), the NIC will write that data into a buffer that's shared between the OS and the NIC's driver.
+This buffer typically comes from a small ring buffer.
+If your application stops reading data from this buffer, the buffer will fill up.
+Since the NIC's driver no longer has anywhere to write data, it will do the only thing it can do and start dropping packets as they come in.
+The sender will stop receiving ACKs for packets it is sending, and standard TCP congestion control will cause the sender to start sending more slowly, trying to find a pace at which no packets are lost.

+In other words, if we want to download at a specific speed, all we need to do is `sleep()` for a short while if we're downloading bytes faster than this speed.

+`downlowd` accomplishes this through a simple leaky-bucket style rate limiter.
+As we download data, we remove tokens from the bucket.
+If we ever get to a point where there are no tokens left, we simply sleep until there would be enough tokens.